 Condo maintenance fees can in part go to the personnel or staff employed in your Toronto condo.

 These monthly fees contribute to maids, security guards, concierge, and anyone else the condo corporation has hired to maintain the property.

-Real estate companies or condo corporations will have a condo board of directors that manage the condominium.
-Some of your monthly fee will also be divided into this sector to cover the average cost of management.
+Real estate companies or condo corporations will have a condo board of directors that manages the condominium.
+Some of your monthly fees will also be divided into this sector to cover the average cost of management.